PuddyClub/Firebase-Discord-Interactions/README.md

 ### options.forceInvalidCommandCallback (Boolean / Optional)
 All commands will always return to the Invalid Command method.

+### options.hiddenDetector.icon (String or Array with Strings)
+Place the value to be searched inside the description of the commands to automatically define that it should be visible only to the user.

+"null" will disable this feature.

+### options.hiddenDetector.value (String or Array with Strings)
+Place a boolean value name that will be searched inside the booleans of the command.
+If the name of the value is found and the value is true, the message will only be visible to the user.

+"null" will disable this feature.

 ```js
 // Get Function Listener Base